The OWO, London, UK

 For ‘The Camera’, as it is fondly known in Oxford, our story starts with the beautiful neo-classical architecture and our desire to expose this at night, as it has never been artificially lit as an architectural treatment since it was built in the early 1700’s.

 Our design approach therefore started with darkness.
 We looked at key architectural features and how ‘layers of light’ could best represent the building at night.
 We only lit half of the building to express the significance of how lighting intervention could expose the beautiful and intricate details, materials and marks of its history.
 Coincidentally a ½ moon fell on the night so that influenced our thoughts too during the design process.
 We also controlled the ‘layers of light’ with the use of a lighting control system which we sequenced every ½ hour running through the various ‘layers’ from a dark building to a fully lit one, from the ground up and back.
-Again, this little nod to the power of light was intentional as part of the overall night to showcase the importance of light, science and art or however individuals interpret our medium.
+Again, this little nod to the power of light was intentional as part of the overall night to showcase the importance of light, science, and art or however individuals interpret our medium.

 We would like to thank the University of Oxford for their kind permission and assistance to allow us to light this magnificent building as well as the assistance from Monard Electrical who were responsible for the sensitive installation of the lighting equipment.
 We were also grateful to a number of manufacturers who supported the project with lighting equipment.